pooryakhajouie/TSR-Package/README.md

 # Define the list of PDB files and corresponding chains
 input_files = ["1GTA", "1GTB", "1LBE"]
-chain = ["A", "A", "A"]  # specify chains for each PDB file output_option = "keys"  # choose either 'keys', 'triplets', or 'both'.
-If none. the function will generate both.
+chain = ["A", "A", "A"]  # specify chains for each PDB file output_option = "keys"  # choose 'keys', 'triplets', or 'both'.
+If none, the function will generate both.

 # Process protein data to generate key files
 process_protein_data(data_dir, input_files, chain=chain, output_option=output_option)
 ```

-### Using with CSV Input
+### Using a CSV file as Input
 You can pass a CSV file as input to process multiple PDB files with chain information.
 The CSV file should have the following format:

 |protein         |chain        |